A numerical approach to particle creation in accelerating toy models: Numerical results

-The pointwise convergence plots contain 3 curves, each taking into account two resolutions (low-medium, medium-high, high-highest), consisting of the difference of the solutions at specific grid points, divided by the corresponding factors, that is, to the functions $\left(\frac{u_{low}-u_{medium}}{f^{2n}},\frac{u_{medium}-u_{high}}{f^n},u_{high}-u_{highest}\right)$, which, in a perfect convergence regime, should all line up on top of each other.
-Figure [\ref{fig:PointwiseConvTests}] illustrates the pointwise convergence tests for the amplitude-changing potential at times $t=17.0$ and $t=20.00$ and for the center-changing potential at $t=14.0$.
+The pointwise convergence plots contain 3 curves, each taking into account two resolutions (low-medium, medium-high, high-highest).
+Each curve represents the difference between the solutions at specific grid points, divided by the corresponding convergence factors.
+Specifically, the plotted functions are $\left(\frac{u_{\rm low}-u_{\rm medium}}{f^{2n}},\frac{u_{\rm medium}-u_{\rm high}}{f^n},u_{\rm high}-u_{\rm highest}\right)$, which, in a perfect convergence regime, should overlap perfectly.
+Figure~\ref{fig:PointwiseConvTests} illustrates the pointwise convergence tests for the pulsating potential at times $t=17$ and $t=20$ and for the shaking potential at $t=14$.
 Although only some snapshots of the convergence tests are shown here, we can confidently say that convergence is good throughout most of the first half of the evolution.
-As the dynamics happen throughout the second half, it is important to check convergence during those times.
-As can be seen in the overall remaining plots, the low-medium curve does not match well with the other curves, which is an indication that the low resolution runs are not in the convergence regime.
-The other two curves seem to match most of the times, and even in regions where they deviate, they are still close to each other, which is a strong indicator that our solutions are converging reasonably.
-Looking at the convergence plot at $t=14.0$ for the center-changing scenario, we see some loss of convergence most likely due to the translation process.
-Most problematic regions appear at later times, when dynamics start at $t=14.00$.
-At $t=17.0$ for the amplitude-changing scenario we see that convergence is reasonable except in the potential region ($0<r<0.2$) and near the origin.
+Since the dynamics occur during the second half, it is particularly important to verify convergence at those later times.
+From the remaining plots, we observe that the low-medium resolution curve deviates noticeably from the higher resolution ones, suggesting that the low resolution runs are not in the convergence regime.
+In contrast, the two higher resolution curves generally agree well.
+Even in regions where they deviate, the curves remain close, which strongly indicates that our solutions converge reasonably.
+For the shaking potential at $t=14.0$, we observe a slight loss of convergence, likely caused by the translation process.
+Most problematic regions appear at later times, once the dynamics begin at $t=14.00$.
+In the pulsating scenario at $t=17.0$, convergence is overall reasonable except in the potential region ($0<r<0.2$) and near the origin.
 This phenomenon is present throughout most of the second half of evolution.
 The plot at $t=20.0$ shows that eventually convergence is recovered at late times.